Shiyukine/Hackintosh-ProArt-Z490-CREATOR-10G/README.md

     - Duet 2 by Apogee with/without driver
     - Realtek S1220A 8-Channel
 - [x] **USB**: mapped some ports USB 2.0 and USB 3.0, not USB C port
-    - You will need to remap
+    - You will need to remap your USB ports
     - Remap using https://github.com/USBToolBox/tool
 - [x] **Ethernet**:
     - 2.5Gbit Ethernet (Intel I225-V)